-- Myth: The freezer is a moist place, and because coffee is porous will absorb the moist.
+- Myth: The freezer is a moist place, and because coffee is porous will absorb the moisture.
 Truth: The freezer cannot be a moist place because the moist freezes, coffee is porous though.

 - Myth: Coffee will absorb odors in the freezer.
-Truth: The freezer don’t hold many odors, because odors are basically transported through vapors, and vapors freeze inside a freezer.
+Truth: The freezer doesn’t hold many odors, because odors are transported through vapors, and vapors freeze inside a freezer.
 If you keep your coffee in an airtight bag as you should, you will protect the beans from any potential odors.

 - Myth: Freezing coffee damages the volatile oils in coffee.
 Truth: The experiment that I linked to earlier in the page, showed that we cannot distinguish between the coffee which was stored in the freezer and coffee which was stored in the pantry.

 The Tightvac coffee container is just an incredibly tight container, that allows you to remove the air excess.
 Contrary to the name suggestion, it doesn’t create a vacuum, it just allows the excess air to be removed by pushing a button.
 The container works great as it is airtight, holding about 1 lb of coffee.